Annapolis: Boat City

 When the boats come to town, boat buyers follow.
 Levitt sees it when trying to do the Pledge of Allegiance during that time.
 "The October boat shows are the busiest two weeks for us, and everyone else," he says.
 "It's not unusual to see buyers come in for breakfast loaded with pamphlets to review what they've seen, and by lunch or dinner there's a buyer and a sales rep having a meal while trying to cut a deal.
 In Annapolis you don't see the big-city pushing, be it for a boat or for legislation.I look at this city as having a lot of Mayberry in it."
 Levitt says there was a time when he could tell who owned a sailboat and who owned a powerboat when they'd come in during the summer season.
 Sailors, he said, were reserved while the powerboaters had a good time and enjoyed their vacation."Today, I can't tell as much and I think that's a good thing."

-It's the route for boaters along the Intracoastal Waterway, but the ICW's magenta line is sorely in need of an update
+It's the route for boaters along the ICW, but the magenta line is sorely in need of an update

-Whether planned or by chance, these retirees have incorporated boating into their golden years in fun and unusual ways.
+These retirees have incorporated boating into their golden years in fun and unusual ways